krishraghav/caaprotests-global/README.md

 - Buy or gift a subscription to independent media outlets in India, including [Scroll](https://scroll.in/subscribe), [Newslaundry](https://newslaundry.com/subscription) and [Caravan](https://caravanmagazine.in/subscribe)

 - If you know someone who will be on the front lines of the protests, share a VPN subscription with them.
-Recommended services include [12VPN](https://12vpn.net/) and [ExpressVPN](https://www.expressvpn.com/)
+Recommended services include [Tunnel Bear](https://www.tunnelbear.com/), [12VPN](https://12vpn.net/) and [ExpressVPN](https://www.expressvpn.com/)

 # 🤳🏼 Social Media